trevorfenner/programming-paradigms-example-code/README.md

 * [`Smalltalk`](http://www.smalltalk.org/) - The "original" OOP language
 * [`TypeScript`](https://www.typescriptlang.org/) - a typed superset of JavaScript that compiles to plain JavaScript

++ `learn-x-in-y-minutes` — the code from these various courses

 Folders that begin `banas-???` contain the code from the respective video.